-When the previous RS3 landed, it seemed singularly overcooked.
+When the previous Audi RS3 landed, it seemed singularly overcooked.
 This one feels far more sophisticated and its enhancements are obvious.

-At the one end, better comfort levels – those magnetic dampers are an essential option – and superior refinement make the RS3 the plush, usable prospect it always should have been.
+At the one end, better comfort levels – Audi's magnetic dampers are an essential option – and superior refinement make the RS3 the plush, usable prospect it always should have been.
 At the other, it is hilariously fast.

 Merely turning up the wick on a hot hatch doesn’t guarantee it greater esteem in our eyes, but because the real star here is the magnificent powertrain, the remoteness of the chassis isn’t a deal-breaker.